datalad/datalad-blog/content/posts/fairly-big-video/index.md

 This year, we organised [Distribits](https://distribits.live/), a conference about technologies for distributed data management.
 The talks were live-streamed on YouTube, and we promptly cut the long livestreams into a [playlist](https://www.youtube.com/playlist?list=PLEQHbPfpVqU6esVrgqjfYybY394XD2qf2), but given the conference theme it was clear from the beginning that we would want to publish the recordings as a [git-annex](https://git-annex.branchable.com/) repository, too.

+This is how [hub.datalad.org/distribits/recordings](https://hub.datalad.org/distribits/recordings) came to be -- a dataset with all the talk recordings, which can be downloaded or watched directly in the web browser, accompanied by all the code used in generating them.

 How exactly things would be done was also important to us.
 In particular, we wanted to:

 -   re-encode the YouTube videos using open codecs and container formats,